What Is Atopic Dermatitis (Atopic Eczema)?

 How is atopic dermatitis treated?

-Treatment for AD usually requires a combination of medicine, skin care, and lifestyle changes including avoidance of triggers.
+Treatment for atopic dermatitis usually requires a combination of medicine, skin care, and lifestyle changes including avoidance of triggers.
 Medicines can help reduce the inflammation, control itch, and prevent future flares.
-Medicines for AD include topical corticosteroids, topical calcineurin inhibitors, immunomodulators, antibiotics, and antihistamines.
+Medicines for atopic dermatitis include topical corticosteroids, topical calcineurin inhibitors, immunomodulators, antibiotics, and antihistamines.
 Proper skin care and lifestyle changes can help prevent flare-ups, or times of worsening symptoms.
-In addition, some people with AD benefit from phototherapy.1-3
+In addition, some people with atopic dermatitis benefit from phototherapy.1-3